-In our bounds in Lemma~\ref{prop:lb} and Proposition~\ref{prop:ub}, we will later replace the cluster free energies with ground state energies; in this section we give bounds that will allow us to control the replacement error.
+In our bounds in Lemma~\ref{prop:lb} and Proposition~\ref{prop:ub}, we will later replace the cluster-free energies with ground state energies; in this section we give bounds that will allow us to control the replacement error.
 We also prove that $f_\infty^\cl(\beta)$ and $f_\infty^\cl(\beta,\rho)$ are finite.

-\begin{lemma}[Lower bound for $f_k^\cl(\beta)$ and $f_\infty^\cl(\beta)$] There is a constant $C>0$ such that for all $\beta\in(0,\infty)$,
+\begin{lemma}[{[Lower bound for $f_k^\cl(\beta)$ and $f_\infty^\cl(\beta )$]}] There is a constant $C>0$ such that for all $\beta\in(0,\infty)$,

-In particular, $f_\infty^\cl(\beta) \geq e_\infty - \frac C \beta$ for any $\beta\in(0,\infty)$. \end{lemma}
+In particular, $f_\infty^\cl(\beta) \geq e_\infty- \frac{C} \beta$ for any $\beta\in(0,\infty)$. \end{lemma}